DigiDivers/DigiDiversSmartContracts/README.md

 # Smart Contract Management for Digi Divers

 ## NFT Creation
-Allows you to create a Metaplex Candy Machine with a given name, description, and image Front-end to mint NFTs from the Digi Divers collection game.
+Front-end to mint NFTs from the Digi Divers collection game.
 Comes with front-end to mint NFTs.